 To expand on the point-to-point GRE tunnel topology, Figure 6 highlights a common model, and as the number of sites in the network grows in a full-mesh environment, the number of point-to-point tunnels increases, normally in an "N - 1" fashion, where "N" is the number of locations, so in a network with 50 locations, each router will need to support 49 GRE tunnels.

 GRE also has the ability to function in a multipoint fashion (mGRE), which is shown on the right in Figure 5.
-In this model, a single tunnel interface on each endpoint can connect to multiple endpoints within the network domain, thus eliminating the N - 1 requirement, which is the primary advantage that mGRE offers.
+In this model, a single tunnel interface on each endpoint can connect to multiple endpoints within the network domain, thus eliminating the N - 1 requirement, which is the key advantage that mGRE offers.

 MPLS VPN over Point-to-Point GRE

-As mentioned earlier, GRE is highly flexible, with the ability to transport a wide variety of network protocols in a multitude of topologies.
+As mentioned above, GRE is highly flexible, with the ability to transport a wide variety of network protocols in a multitude of topologies.
 In addition to supporting a variation of protocols, GRE also has the ability to carry MPLS labels, which opens up an entirely new set of capabilities for supporting network virtualization over an IP infrastructure (see RFC 4023).
 That is, MPLS over GRE can be utilized to offer L3 VPN services over any IP transport.

 MPLS VPN over Multipoint GRE

 As previously discussed, point-to-point GRE is flexible in that it offers the ability to encapsulate network-layer packets, including MPLS, inside IP tunneling packets.
-However, scale becomes an issue with the point-to-point tunnel model as additional sites are added to the network.
+However, scale becomes an issue with point-to-point tunnel model as additional sites are added to the network.

-Although MPLS requires that all core routers support MPLS label forwarding, the MPLS VPN over mGRE feature overcomes this requirement by still requiring the MPLS VPN standard control plane, while eliminating the need that all forwarding routers support MPLS label forwarding.
-This allows the MPLS forwarding to use an IP encapsulation (GRE in this case) between endpoints across any form of existing IP transport networks, including L3 VPN providers, and public/private IP transports, including the Internet.
+While MPLS requires that all core routers support MPLS label forwarding, the MPLS VPN over mGRE feature overcomes this requirement by still requiring the MPLS VPN standard control plane, while eliminating the need that all forwarding routers support MPLS label forwarding.
+This allows the MPLS forwarding to use an IP encapsulation (GRE in this case) between endpoints across any form of existing IP transport networks, including L3 VPN providers, and public/private IP transports including the Internet.

 In addition, MPLS VPN over mGRE also allows both IP transport and legacy MPLS forwarding to coexist in the same PE.
-The ingress PE/c-PE router determines which encapsulation technology to use when a packet is sent to the remote PE/c-PE router, based on which PE signaled Network Layer Reachability Information (NLRI) using MP-BGP.
+The ingress PE/c-PE router determines which encapsulation technology to use when a packet is sent to the remote PE/c-PE router, based on which PE signaled Network Layer Reachability Information (NLRI) via MP-BGP.
 This feature is extremely powerful, as it offers a smooth transition from MPLS VPNs over an MPLS core as well as utilizing IP encapsulation.

-L3 VPN over mGRE: Control Plane
+L3 VPN over mGRE - Control Plane

-As shown in Figure 9, the use of MP-BGP control plane greatly enhances the scalability of the solution, simplifying the process of adding new VRFs, eliminating the need for a Label Distribution Protocol (LDP or RSVP-TE), and using IP encapsulation for forwarding.
+As shown in Figure 9, the use of MP-BGP control plane greatly enhances the scalability of the solution, simplifying the process of adding new VRFs, eliminating the need for a Label Distribution Protocol (LDP or RSVP-TE), and leveraging IP encapsulation for forwarding.

-L3 VPN over mGRE: Forwarding Plane
+L3 VPN over mGRE - Forwarding Plane

-As show in Figure 10, the MP-BGP control plane process has taken place, so as an IP packet is sent from the branch site, the c-PE router (running MPLS VPN over mGRE) attaches the appropriate VPN label for the destination (learned during the control place process) that matches the COI/VRF.
-The c-PE router then encapsulates the labeled packet in a GRE format, with the HQ campus/DC c-PE router as the destination, before sending the packet to the SP network.
+As shown in Figure 10, the MP-BGP control plane process has taken place, so as an IP packet is sent from the branch site, the c-PE router (running MPLS VPN over mGRE) attaches the appropriate VPN label for the destination (learned during the control place process) that matches the VRF.
+The c-PE router then encapsulates the labeled packet in a GRE format, with the HQ Campus/DC c-PE router as the destination, before sending the packet to the SP network.
 The SP then prepends its own VPN and LDP labels for transport (assuming the SP is running MPLS VPN) and forwards the packet with the destination IP address of the branch site.
-The HQ c-PE router then receives the GRE-encapsulated labeled packet (indicated by the protocol ID 0x8847/8848), deencapsulates the GRE tunnel header, does a lookup on the L3 VPN label, and forwards the packet out the appropriate egress interface associated with that VPN label.
+The HQ c-PE router then receives the GRE-encapsulated labeled packet (indicated by the protocol ID 0x8847/8848), de-encapsulates the GRE tunnel header, does a lookup on the L3 VPN label, and forwards the packet out the appropriate egress interface associated with that VPN label.

-Deployment Models: Extending COIs Across the WAN
+Deployment Models - Extending L3 VPNs across the WAN

 Each model allows one to provision VPN services without using LSP or LDP.
 The system also utilizes IPv4-based mGRE tunnels to encapsulate both VPN-labeled IPv4 packets, as well as IPv6, allowing a smooth transition to IPv6 services.